Lieder-Lab/liederDB/README.md

 >Now you updated the AppleColor value where AppleCount = 3 and AppleName = Red Fuji;
 >
->The 'where statement' is not mandatory, specifies the constraints of the preceding statement.
-More about rules about 'where statement', please see the following chapter for details.
+>The 'where' statement is not mandatory, specifies the constraints of the preceding statement.
+More details for 'where' statement, please see the following chapter.

 ### some operation marks: ++ / -- / += / -=